AdrianAntico/AutoPlots/README.md

 <br>

 A simple api for visualizing Echarts.
-See `Code Examples` below to copy / paste code and get started.
+Plotting functions expose most Echarts customization options.
+See documentation for details.

 <br>